 As a Yuin man, Mark is a coastal Aboriginal and being close to the water is key to his existence.
 Just as his ancestors used the waters of the Wallaga Lakes of the NSW South Coast for 60,000+ years, the Pyrmont Merriman’s have done the same with the traditional waters of the Gadigal people of Sydney Harbour.

-Since rediscovering his culture Mark and given the knowledge of smoking, spear making and bush tucker, he has made his business to give people true Aboriginal welcomes to Sydney.
-As compared to many ‘traditional’ welcomes which are done by Aboriginals lived connection to the area, he brings real integrity to the purpose of Welcome to Country and the aim of growing the unbroken thread of Aboriginal culture running through modern Australia today.
+Since rediscovering his culture Mark and given the knowledge of smoking, spear making and bush tucker, from men including Ronnie Mason and Richard Green, he has made his business to give people true Aboriginal welcomes to Sydney.
+He brings integrity to the purpose of Welcome to Country and the aim of growing the unbroken thread of Aboriginal culture running through modern Australia today.

 He is also one of the first harbour Aboriginals to begin speaking the Gadigal language of the original people to help guide others.
 The phrase that guides him is “Ngarangun” which means “we learn, think and listen together”.